Is Being A Digital Nomad All It’s Cracked Up To Be?22 min read

 The opportunity to meet new people

-Often, the best thing about travel isn’t the things you see, but the people you meet.
+Often, the best thing about travel isn’t the things you see but the people you meet.
 Anyone who’s spent some time in a different country will know that getting outside your comfort zone and mixing with people from all walks of life can be incredibly enriching.

-“It’s great meeting people from the places you visit – you’re curious about them and their culture and they’re curious about you.” – Kieran
+“It’s great meeting people from the places you visit – you’re curious about them and their culture and they’re curious about you.” – Kieran.

 And if you want to set yourself up for a lifetime of free holiday homes in exotic locations?
 Travel!
 “I’ve met so many incredible people and have friends all around the world now,” says Jenny.

-Travelling expands your horizons and your mind.
+Traveling expands your horizons and your mind.
 Tiffany says she gets a lot of inspiration from visiting new places: “What I love about the way my business is set up is that I could go anywhere at any time.
 I think there’s some places where I feel more inspired and I can remember where I read certain books or created certain things.
-For example, my Growth Hacking Box was creating in Bali / Thailand and a lot of my inspiration for the box and company came from that feeling of being detached from the computer and being able to walk around with this marketing kit.”
+For example, my Growth Hacking Box was creating in Bali/Thailand and a lot of my inspiration for the box and company came from that feeling of being detached from the computer and being able to walk around with this marketing kit.”

 What are the downsides of being a digital nomad?

-They say that one man’s trash is a another man’s treasure and, as Paul says, “the cons are a direct trade-off to [the pros]” when it comes to digital nomad life.
+They say that one man’s trash is another man’s treasure and, as Paul says, “the cons are a direct trade-off to [the pros]” when it comes to digital nomad life.
 Here are some things worth considering before you tell your boss you’re going to start a million-dollar eCommerce business from a beach hut in Mexico.

 Furthermore, a bad WiFi connection can be the least of your problems when you’re away from home.
-There are less glamorous aspects to digital nomad life that can make it a right pain in the neck, such as applying for visas, getting paid and having access to decent healthcare.
+There are less glamorous aspects to digital nomad life that can make it a right pain in the neck, such as applying for visas, getting paid, and having access to decent healthcare.